liuxiao1468/Woody_robot/README.md

 # Woody
-This is the software package with the manual book associated with the paper submission "Woody: Towards a Low-Cost Social Robotic Platform for DIY Projects"
+This is the software package with the manual book associated with the paper submission "Woody: Low-Cost, Open-Source Humanoid Torso Robot"

 Two types of files are uploaded
 1. Hardware assembly book (.pdf)